 |Lunch-time walks||Free but museum entry is not included|

-Advance booking is not essential for towpath walks and you are welcome on the day without a reservation, but it is cheaper to use our Online Booking System in advance.
+Advance booking is not essential for the walking tour to Camden and you are welcome on the day without a reservation, but it is cheaper to use our Online Booking System in advance.
 All our Sunday afternoon walks in 2014 are on days when there are also tunnel boat trips taking place.
 If you would like to book both, please book the tunnel boat trip and also book a walk without museum entry - because museum entry is included in the tunnel trip price.
 You can book them both online, at the same time.

 Towpath walks are also offered by Original London Walks in co-operation with the Inland Waterways Association.
 These cover various routes.
 They do not start from the museum.